tearflake/symbolverse/README.md

 }
 ```

 Along with `Rewriter.compile (...)` function, we also have `Rewriter.compileFile (...)` function available.
-The only difference is that `compileFile` read a file from a server, and it enables possible use of file fetching system within the code files.
+The only difference is that `compileFile` reads a file from a server, and it enables possible use of file fetching system within the code files.

 ## further work